andreygud/lunch-voting-system/README.md

 The call returns history of your votes.
 It restricts you with your history only and shows votes based on the authenticated user.
 The result is order by date/time.
 It takes one optional parameter:
-- start - the date since what you want to get the history information, if null it returns the entire history.
+- start - the date since what you want to get the history information, if null it returns history for last 14 days.

 Access level: User